5 min read

 • Sustainability reports – A growing priority.
 From carbon footprints to ESG performance, these signal long-term resilience and accountability.

-Essential metrics & KPIs to track
+Essential metrics & KPIs to track for financial and sustainability reporting

 Selecting the right KPIs is crucial for effective business reporting.
 An overabundance of data can obscure key insights, while too few metrics can leave you without the full picture.
 The most successful organisations align their KPIs with strategic goals and the specific reporting they're producing.

-To provide a more actionable view, here are some essential KPIs linked to two of the most relevant reports nowadays:
+To provide a more actionable view, here are some essential KPIs linked to two of the most relevant reports nowadays.

-• Financial Reports: These are crucial for demonstrating financial health to both internal and external stakeholders, with compliance a key priority.
+These are crucial for demonstrating financial health to both internal and external stakeholders, with compliance a key priority.
 Key metrics include:

 • Revenue Growth Rate: A primary indicator of business expansion and market acceptance.